-- 61. Where the proposed legislative act entails restrictions on data subject, such restriction must comply with the criteria above laid down in Article 52(1) of the Charter.
-In addition: - Restrictions by EUIs are regulated under Article 25 EUDPR: any restriction has to be either based on a legal act adopted on the basis of the Treaties or, in the absence of such legal basis, in matters relating to the operation of EUIs, on the internal rules of the EUIs. - Restrictions at Member States level are regulated under Article 23 GDPR and Articles 13(3) and 15 LED. - 62.
+- 66. Where the proposed legislative act entails restrictions on data subject rights, such restriction must comply with the criteria above laid down in Article 52(1) of the Charter.
+In addition: - Restrictions by European Union Institutions and bodies ("EUIs") are regulated under Article 25 of the EUDPR: any restriction has to be either based on a legal act adopted on the basis of the Treaties or, in the absence of such legal basis, in matters relating to the operation of EUIs, on the internal rules of the EUIs. - Restrictions at Member States level are regulated under Article 23 of the GDPR and Articles 13(3) and 15 of the LED. - 67.
 Any restrictions under the GDPR and the LED must be provided for by law, which implies, in particular, that the legal basis which permits the interference with those rights must itself define the scope of the limitation on the exercise of the right concerned.
 It shall be clear, precise and its application foreseeable to the persons whose personal data is affected.
-This means that the latter shall be able to identify the circumstances and conditions of such restrictions . - 63.
-For more information on restrictions under Article 25 EUDPR and Article 23 GDPR, see EDPS Guidance on Article 25 of Regulation 2018/1725 and EDPB Guidelines 10/2020 on restrictions under Article 23 GDPR.

-&lt;sup>67 See for example Article 65 of Regulation (EU) 2018/1862 (SIS), Article 31 of Regulation (EC) No 767/2008 (VIS), Article 41 of Regulation (EU) 2017/2226 (EES), Article 65 of Regulation (EU) 2018/1240 (ETIAS) and others.
+&lt;sup>74 See for example Article 65 of Regulation (EU) 2018/1862 (SIS), Article 31 of Regulation (EC) No 767/2008 (VIS), Article 41 of Regulation (EU) 2017/2226 (EES), Article 65 of Regulation (EU) 2018/1240 (ETIAS) and others.